openjdk/jdk/src/java.base/share/man/java.md

 -   The argument file size must not exceed MAXINT (2,147,483,647) bytes.

 -   The launcher doesn't expand wildcards that are present within an argument file.
-That means, an asterisk  `*` is passed on as-is to the starting VM.
+That means an asterisk `*` is passed on as-is to the starting VM.
-    For example `*.java` stays `*.java` and is not expanded to `Foo.java`, `Bar.java`, etc. like on some command line shell.
+    For example `*.java` stays `*.java` and is not expanded to `Foo.java`, `Bar.java ...`, as would happen with some command line shells.

 -   Use white space or new line characters to separate arguments included in the file.